What is Direct Messaging?

 Direct messaging is also a powerful technique to encourage and establish loyalty.
 Any successful brand/ business has those customers who like every post, engage in every conversation, and share, re-share, and refer frequently.
 Think about where you would be as a brand without these individuals.
 For individuals who have shown this kind of genuine loyalty on their own, reward them.
 Utilize direct messaging and webRTC take the next step, by ‘meeting’ with them more personally.
 Go ahead, and throw a discount or promotion in there as well.

 5. Give, Don’t Ask

-At least, in the beginning, its important to give your users more than you ask for in return.
-Often through direct messaging it is common to see a follow for follow barter system build, but if you really want to see your direct messaging marketing campaign skyrocket, you need to give a little more.
+At least, in the beginning, it is important to give your users more than you ask for in return.
+Often through direct messaging, it is common to see a follow-for-follow barter system build, but if you really want to see your direct messaging marketing campaign skyrocket, you need to give a little more.

 So, What Should Your Direct Message Look Like?

 Once you are ready to begin your direct messaging campaign, it can be intimidating to think of what to say.
 Even after you feel like you’ve mastered the direct messaging concept, the way your message reads can still make or break the new relationship you are trying o establish.
 Come across too pushy, and your users won’t be interested; come across with not enough conviction, and your users won’t think you are legitimate.
 The tips and tricks for sending the most effective direct messages are to be original, complimentary, social, and shareable.